jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 **Note**: If you need to install Git, see [Installing Git](/tutorials/clients#installing_git).

+Browse [git documentation](http://git-scm.com/doc) to learn more about working with Git.

 Start by cloning the local repository using the Git URL from either the Bluemix application dashboard or the Build & Deploy page:

 ![Clone the local repository](/tutorials/jazzeditor/images/cli-git-clone.png)